Joseph Alexander Smith Acklen: Plantation management

-The Louisiana Plantations required a lot of labor to maintain, and in the mid-nineteenth century, slave labor was ubiquitous.
-While being a slave-holder, Acklen advocated humane treatment of slaves: his short book on his maintenance of plantations included discussion on treatment of plantation slaves, which called for proper food and medicine, clean living conditions and even advising the dismissal of overseers who mistreated or were cruel to slaves.
+While being an enslaver, Acklen advocated humane treatment of enslaved persons: his short book on his maintenance of plantations included discussion on treatment of those enslaved on plantations, which called for proper food and medicine, clean living conditions and even advising the dismissal of overseers who mistreated or were cruel to the enslaved.

 In 1863, when Acklen was nearing the end of his life and was already too weak to write on his own, he dictated what turned out to be his last known letter to his wife, where he expressed his pleasure at the end of slavery, believing that the North would soon win the war.

 Death

-After the capture of Nashville in February 1863, Acklen returned to Louisiana to tend to the estates, at the request of Adelicia.
+After the capture of Nashville in February 1862, Acklen returned to Louisiana to tend to the estates, at the request of Adelicia.
 While down there he caught what was called a “bilious remittent fever," and died on September 11, 1863.